bmatheny/memkeys/README.md

  1. Finish Stats implementation (getLeaders) - Done?
  2. mqueue is shared by CaptureEngine and Stats (ce produces, stats consumes)
-   * Will need to change Stats/CaptureEngine constructor for the shared mqueue
+   * Will need to change Stats/CaptureEngine constructor for the shared mqueue - Done
+   * Thread for reading from mqueue in Stats class - Done
  3. Report gets a handle on Stats, also thread safe
    * Will need to change up CE constructor again to hand Stats to Report
  4. Thread for pruning periodically (driven from report)